scrapinghub/splash/docs/scripting-element-object.rst

 The returned values depend on ``values`` parameter.
 It can be in 3 states:

 ``'auto'``
     Returned values are tables or singular values depending on the form element type:

-    - if the element is ``<select multiple>`` the returned value is a table with the selected option values or text contents if the value attribute is missing
+    - if the element is ``<select multiple>`` the returned value is a table with the selected option values or text contents if the value attribute is missing;
-    - if the form has several elements with the same ``name`` attribute the returned value is a table with all values of that elements
+    - if the form has several elements with the same ``name`` attribute the returned value is a table with all values of that elements;
-    - otherwise it's a string (for text and radio inputs), bool (for checkbox inputs) or ``nill`` the value of ``value`` attribute
+    - otherwise it is a string (for text and radio inputs), bool (for checkbox inputs) or ``nil`` the value of ``value`` attribute.

+    This result type is convenient if you're working with the result in a Lua script.

 ``'list'``
     Returned values always are tables (lists), even if the form element can be a singular value, useful for forms with unknown structure.
 Few notes:

-    - if the element is a checkbox input and a ``value`` attribute then the table will contain that value
+    - if the element is a checkbox input and a ``value`` attribute then the table will contain that value;
     - if the element is ``<select multiple>`` and they are several of them with the same names then their values will be concatenated with the previous ones

+    This result type is convenient if you're writing generic form-handling code - unlike ``auto`` there is no need to support multiple data types.

 ``'first'``
     Returned values always are singular values, even if the form element can multiple value.
 If the element has multiple values only the *first* one will be selected.

 Example 1: return the values of the following login form